Inv., Assessment & Monitoring

 The purpose of the module is to consider ways in which forest resources can be assessed and recorded, enabling growth and development to be scientifically monitored.
 The module will provide students with the opportunity to acquire knowledge and understanding of the specialist areas of mensuration, forest inventory and forest resource assessment and monitoring, the latter to include an introduction to the use of remote technologies.

 Course material will be supplied as a series of course booklets, plus text book(s).
 In addition to the course material, there will be a guided reading handbook which contains supplementary course material, self-assessment, a timetable for carrying out the work and details of assessments.
-Non-assessed pieces of work will be submitted during the three months over which the module runs, and comments on these will be returned to students.
-This non-assessed work is used to monitor student progress and provide feedback.
-A more substantial piece of assessment will be submitted at the end of the module and marked.
-Students will sit an examination at the end of the module.
-Students will be able to contact the module organiser by phone or email to seek guidance.
+The student's work will be evaluated with summative assessments gradually submitted during the three months over which the module runs, which will be marked and commented for the students to keep improving as the module progresses.
+All these will be used to monitor student progress and provide feedback, toward a final summative assessment submitted at the end of the module and marked.
+Students will be able to contact the module organiser to seek guidance.
 There will also be a web-based information resource that students can use to find information or request information, and which will include a student mutual help facility.

 Grades C- to C+: Limited understanding of forest measurement, inventory and monitoring techniques.
 Limited ability to use techniques for calculating / estimating forest parameters e.g. height, basal area, stocking density, level of error in sampling.
-Limited contribution to group project, as evidenced by number and quality of blackboard posts and self-reflection.
 Limited evidence of wider reading.

 Grades B- to B+: Good understanding of forest measurement, inventory and monitoring techniques.
 Clear ability to use techniques for calculating / estimating forest parameters e.g. height, basal area, stocking density, level of error in sampling.
-Adequate contribution to group project, as evidenced by number and quality of blackboard posts and self-reflection.
 Clear evidence of wider reading.

 Grades A- to A**: Excellent understanding of forest measurement, inventory and monitoring techniques.
 Advanced ability to use techniques for calculating / estimating forest parameters e.g. height, basal area, stocking density, level of error in sampling.
-Excellent contribution to group project, as evidenced by number and quality of blackboard posts and self-reflection.
 Extensive evidence of wider reading and understanding.

 Appreciate the fundamental importance of assessment, inventory and monitoring with respect to forest resource management.